Easy Way to Plant Carrots from Seed

 If you have clay soil, you'll want to grow shorter, thicker carrot varieties.

-Stubbier carrots are more likely to form well in clay soil (they put their energy into grow outwards instead of downward), whereas longer types may have split ends if they meet too much resistance from the soil.
+Stubbier carrots are more likely to do well in clay soil (they put their energy into grow outwards instead of downward), whereas longer types may have split ends if they meet too much resistance from the soil.

 Here are some varieties you can try if you have this issue.